outergroup/vexpr/README.md

 vexpr is a library for writing and transforming tree-like expressions, helping you write fast human-readable code.
 These transformations include:

-- **Vectorization**, given a human-written expression, return an equivalent expression that uses parallel, vectorized operations
+- **Vectorization:** given a human-written expression, return an equivalent expression that uses parallel, vectorized operations
-- **Partial evaluation**, given an expression and some of its inputs, return a new partially evaluated expression
+- **Partial evaluation:** given an expression and some of its inputs, return a new partially evaluated expression

 vexpr supports numpy, pytorch, and JAX. `vexpr.numpy`, `vexpr.torch`, and `vexpr.jax` are essentially three different libraries with the same core vexpr design but designed for the respective vector library.